RADAR: Benchmarking Language Models on Imperfect Tabular Data: Experiments

 \xhdr{Baselines} We evaluate models using two zero-shot baseline approaches: \textit{direct prompting}, where LMs answer questions in a single turn via textual reasoning given the input prompt~\cite{AshuryTahan2025TheMT, liu-etal-2024-rethinking}, and \textit{code agent}, where LMs are equipped with a Python shell tool to interact with the data table and observe execution outputs.
 The code agent is based on existing tool-use agents~\cite{swe_agent, liu-etal-2024-rethinking}.
+Due to StructLM's specialized prompt format and authors noting it “not designed for agentic settings”,\footnote{StructLM authors noted this during email correspondence} we test it only under direct prompting with their table format~\cite{zhuang2024structlm}.
 In our experiments, we limit the number of interaction steps to five, following~\cite{liu-etal-2024-rethinking}.
-In practice, we do not observe this limitation affecting model performance.
+In practice, this constraint had negligible impact, as the agent reached the step cap in only 2.7\% of cases.
 Importantly, for both baselines in the system prompt, \textbf{we explicitly instruct the model to pay attention to all five data artifact types during its reasoning} but without referring to any specific table instance.
-In addition, the entire table is serialized in CSV format within the prompt.
-Full prompts and baseline implementation details are included in Appendix~\ref{appendix:experiment_details}.
+The prompt also describes the appropriate corrective actions, i.e., recovering flawed data when possible, and discarding irrecoverable rows.
+The full table is serialized in CSV format and included in the prompt.
+Complete prompts and baseline implementation details (including additional experiments) are in Appendix~\ref{appendix:experiment_details}.

-\xhdr{Metrics} For all experiments, we report Exact Match accuracy.
-For string, integer, and list answers, the prediction must match the ground truth exactly.
-For floating-point values, predictions are considered correct if they fall within ±1 unit of the least significant decimal place of the ground truth. \figPerfDrop
+\xhdr{Metrics} We primarily evaluate model performance using Exact Match (EM) accuracy.
+For most experiments, a prediction is considered correct only if it exactly matches the ground truth: string, integer, and list outputs must be identical, and floating-point values must fall within ±1 unit of the least significant decimal place of the ground truth value.
+If multiple answers are equally valid, we include all acceptable options in the ground truth and count any match as correct.
+For example, in \texttt{weather-city-mixup} (see Table~\ref{tab:all_tasks} for all tasks), with query ``\textit{What is the difference in temperature between Australia's warmest city and America's warmest city in February?}'', the ground truth is any one of {15.1, 8.4, -15.1, -8.4}, allowing for Fahrenheit/Celsius calculations and both subtraction directions.
+We also accept values in the ranges [15.0,15.2], [8.3,8.5], [-15.2,-15.0], and [-8.5,-8.3] to account for rounding.

+In the case of table-tuned LMs, we observe that minor formatting inconsistencies (e.g., extra punctuation or whitespace) can obscure otherwise correct reasoning.
+To ensure the metric reflects reasoning quality rather than formatting errors, we adopt a relaxed matching criterion for these models: if any ground truth answer appears within the output string, the prediction is counted as correct.